Exclusive: Dennis Rodman heading to North Korea

 Kim's passion for basketball was likely inherited from his father, Kim Jong Il, and has been a rare area of common ground for the two nations.

-Madeline Albright, the US Secretary of State under President Bill Clinton, brought Kim a basketball autographed by Michael Jordan during a visit in 2000.
+Madeleine Albright, the US Secretary of State under President Bill Clinton, brought Kim a basketball autographed by Michael Jordan during a visit in 2000.

 Nicknamed "The Worm," Rodman won two championships with the Detroit Pistons and three with the Chicago Bulls.
 On the court he was known for his ferocious defense and rebounding ability.
 But he grabbed just as much attention off the court for his piercings, brightly-dyed hair and headline-grabbing antics.